Preparing for Child Custody Hearings in Worcester

 A lawyer in our area can help parents gather the evidence generally sought by a judge to help solidify your position moving into a hearing.
 It can be frustrating for the parent who has this important information if the Judge decides he or she is not going to look at it within the hearing.
 Because of this, your attorney needs to be fully prepared to be able to argue the important points of each piece of evidence you have.
 When preparing for a hearing on temporary orders, make sure your attorney has any important documentation well in advance of the hearing so he or she can make sure they are fully prepared to put your best case forward.

-Speak with a Westborough Attorney about Preparing for Your Child Custody Hearing
+Speak with a Worcester Attorney about Preparing for Your Child Custody Hearing

 Going to court fully prepared to defend your rights and fight for your children’s best interests often shows judges that you take parenting seriously.
-Preparing for Westborough child custody hearings typically requires the assistance of a skilled attorney.
+Preparing for a child custody hearing typically requires the assistance of a skilled attorney.

-Our extraordinary legal team can help you gather evidence to support your custody plan or negotiate a joint parental responsibilities plan with a co-parent.
-For more information on how we can help you, call O’Connor Family Law today.
+Our legal team can help you gather evidence to support your custody plan or negotiate a joint parental responsibilities plan with a co-parent.
+For more information on how we can help you, call O’Connor Family Law at (774) 214-2137 today.